tbernacchi/k8s-gateway-api/README.md

 ./ingress2httproute.py <your-gateway-namespace>
 ```

-* Another way to accomplish this is using the [ingress2gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/ tool.
+* Another way to accomplish this is using the [ingress2gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)tool.

-In my case I'm converting the ingresses to `HTTPRoute` resources and using only one Gateway resource for all the ingresses, different from [ingress2gateway](https://github.com/Kong/ingress2gateway/releases/) which creates a Gateway resource for each ingress along with the `HTTPRoute` resources.
+> In my case I'm converting the ingresses to `HTTPRoute` resources and using only one Gateway resource for all the ingresses, different from [ingress2gateway](https://github.com/Kong/ingress2gateway/releases/) which creates a Gateway resource for each ingress along with the `HTTPRoute` resources.

 ### References